 - a.
 Candidates for Mister Tougaloo must be born male - b.
 Candidates for Miss Tougaloo must be born female - c.
 Candidates must be of junior classification that will be graduating the following year (academic advisors will be contacted to ensure that the student is on track to graduate). - d.
 Candidates must possess a 3.0 cumulative grade point average. - e.
 Candidates must submit a petition with signatures of no less than twenty (20) percent of the current enrollment - f.
 Candidates must be in good standing with the college (citizenship, financially current, and complete physical on file). - g.
-Candidates for must have one year of leadership in a club or organization (Verified Student Leader Position or an Executive board position on a certified SAC club or organization) that has been approved by the Office of Student Activities - h.
-If elected to a SGA position, there is \$300 wardrobe fee that will be made payable by the end of the academic school year. - Section 7: Qualifications of Candidates for Class Officers - a.
-Candidates must have the appropriate credit hours for the position being sought. - b.
-Candidates must possess and maintain a 2.8 cumulative grade point average. - c.
-Candidates must be in good standing with the college (citizenship, financially current and complete physical on file). - d.
-Candidates must submit a petition with signatures of not less than twenty (20) percent of the current enrollment of their class. - e.
-If elected to a SGA position, there is \$300 wardrobe fee that will be made payable by the end of the academic school year. - Section 8: Violation of Election Policies - a.
-The Election Committee may disqualify any candidate after a violation has occurred. - b.
-The Committee may impose a fine up to \$100.00 for violation of election policies. - c.
-The Committee shall address all violations within 72 hours of written complaint.
+Candidates for must have one year of leadership in a club or organization (Verified h.
+If elected to a SGA position, there is \$300 wardrobe fee that will be made payable by the end of the academic school year.